Sapient-Predictive-Analytics/Data-Driven_Catalyst/Working_with_Fund_Data.md

 ### Exercise
 * Add Feasibility Rank & Note, 3rd category (Auditability or Value for Money Rank & Note) to make our result more meaningful.
 * Improve the heatmap by removing values from chart and adding granularity to the color formatting.
 Averaging the score across scores resulting in a floating number helps.

+### More Fund data
+As you would expect in a decentralized ecosystem, data sources and data gathering efforts are not just to be found in one place.
+[Lido Nation](https://www.lidonation.com/catalyst-explorer/api#/fund) API and Explorer are a great community-funded independent resource, among others.